rebelsky/csc207/outlines/bodies/course-intro.md

 The Course Themes: Computing for Social Good and Android App Development
 ------------------------------------------------------------------------

-* This semester, we are trying an experiment of adding themes to the course, just as we have themes in 151 and 161.
+* This semester, we are continuing an experiment of adding themes to the course, just as we have themes in 151 and 161.
 * Drawing upon surveys of prospective and past CSC 207 students, and with some of my input, my research students decided upon two general